httptoolkit/httptoolkit-website/src/docs/getting-started/rewriting.md

 * Enter `example.com` into the input that appears
 * Click the blue plus button to add the matcher

 You can add other matchers here too if you like, to more precisely specify the requests you're looking for.
-All matchers are ANDed together, so a request will only match a rule if _all_ configured constraits match.
+All matchers are ANDed together, so a request will only match a rule if _all_ configured constraints match.

 ## Handling requests